Coleus: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Forskolin from coleus inhibits platelet aggregation directly or indirectly via the activation of adenylate cyclase.
+Forskolin from Coleus inhibits platelet aggregation directly or indirectly via activation of adenylate cyclase.

 Anticancer